CIntellifusion/SimpleDiffusion/LatentDiffusion/README.md

 2. Use ema_model.

 ### EMA model

 Follow the original formula in sCM we need a EMA model to ensure stablize training.
 Here we use a naive EMA instead of PostHocEMA(that was created but not used in FACM).
 Using a EMA model in JVP significantly reduces the training memory, from 121GiB to 37GiB while all other setting remains the same.
 The reason is still unknown.
 The training loss and grad norm also smaller and more stable.
 But the training speed decreases from 2.8 it/sec to 2.3 it/sec.

+Update: EMA model is not need in sCM; F_theta_minus is ema_model in CM not in sCM.
 ## sCM hyperparameter

 1. we adjust r_factor_max from 1 to 0.5 to slow down training collapse time.